Better sleep, better mental health

 Sleep is not a luxury — it is the foundation on which your mental health is built.
 When you sleep well, you think more clearly, regulate your emotions more effectively, and face challenges with greater resilience.
-When you do not, everything becomes harder — anxiety sharpens, mood dips, and even small stressors can feel overwhelming.

 Yet across Africa, millions of people struggle with poor sleep — whether due to stress, irregular schedules, noisy environments, or simply not knowing what good sleep hygiene looks like.
 This guide is designed to change that.
-Every strategy here is grounded in research and adapted for real life.

 Emotional regulation